MGC Challenge

 Encourage the deployment of public and private renewable energy projects by establishing financing tools that lower the cost burden for implementing renewable energy projects.

-4. Implement an internal revolving loan fund, or similar financing tool, for municipal energy projects.*
+4. Implement an internal revolving loan fund, or similar financing tool, for municipal/county energy projects.*

 5. Implement a public financing or grant program to support community energy efficiency and renewable energy projects.*